Ask AI

 • The computation required to compute the asset from its upstream dependencies is the SQL within the model's definition.

-These similarities make it natural to interact with dbt models as SDAs.
-Let’s take a look at a dbt model and an SDA, in code:
+These similarities make it natural to interact with dbt models as asset definitions.
+Let’s take a look at a dbt model and an asset definition, in code:

 Comparison of a dbt model and Dagster asset in code